Walking Wounded: Injury-hit India 'A' face Australia in 'Test' of new decade | Sports-Games

 There are times when the human body responds differently to the adrenaline rush and the likes of Ravichandran Ashwin, Rishabh Pant and Hanuma Vihari have given their million fans a reason to believe in their gumption that was on display in Sydney.

-Jasprit Bumrah played with an abdominal strain and didn't want to come out despite the experience was painful and Ravindra Jadeja with a broken thumb was ready to do what Malcolm Marshall did with a fractured wrist three decades back.
+Jasprit Bumrah played with an abdominal strain and didn't want to come out even though the experience was painful and Ravindra Jadeja with a broken thumb was ready to do what Malcolm Marshall did with a fractured wrist three decades back.

 There won't be a Jadeja and Bumrah and on one of the most difficult tracks, it couldn't have gotten more worse for India.
 And insult to injury is Mayank Agarwal being hit on the forearm in the nets and Ashwin battling back spasms.